jbaron/qx-typed/README.md

 Donate
 ======

-Donation are always welcome.
+Donations are very welcome.
 Please use the link below to make a donation:

 [<img src="https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif">](https://www.paypal.com/donate?hosted_button_id=F3C9FR5DVXNVW)

+And let us know is you  or your company want to be listed as a sponsor.